XIMDEX/structured-data/doc/guide.md

 ### Property types manipulation

-Often, you need to change a type or add a new one to a property in a schema.
+Often, we need to change a type or add a new one to a property in a schema.
 If you don't want to specify all the types in the property update operation, to change the desired ones, it's possible to add or update separately.

 #### Type creation